aleperf/article-preview-component/README.md

 The Article Preview Component project is my version of the [Frontend Mentors Challenge ](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT) of the same name.

-The project consists of a responsive preview card, with different layouts for mobile and desktop with an activable social sharing section for both, realized using HTML, CSS and javascript.
+The project consists of a responsive preview card, with different layouts for mobile and desktop with a social sharing section for both, realized using HTML, CSS and javascript.

+The project can be viewed on my github pages [here](https://aleperf.github.io/article-preview-component/)
 <div align="center">
 <img  src="./design/mobile-design.jpg" width="150px">
 <img  src="./design/mobile-active-state.jpg" width="150px">